EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Decrypt and verify COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with AEAD_V, K_3, and IV_3.

-If any verification step fails, Party V MUST send an EDHOC error message back, formatted as defined in {{err-format}}, and the protocol MUST be discontinued.
+If any verification step fails, Party V MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.

 *  Pass PAD_3, the connection identifiers (C_U, C_V), and the negotiated algorithms (AEAD, HDKF, etc.) to the application.
 The application can now derive application keys using the EDHOC-Exporter interface.

 # Error Handling {#error}

-## Error Message Format {#err-format}
+## Error Message Format

 This section defines a message format for the EDHOC error message, used during the protocol.
 An EDHOC error message can be send by both parties as a response to any non-error EDHOC message.
 After sending an error message, the protocol MUST be discontinued.
 Errors at the EDHOC layer are independent of the lower layers and are therefore sent as normal successful messages (e.g. POST and 2.04 Changed).
 An advantage of using such a construction is to avoid issues created by usage of cross protocol proxies (e.g. UDP to TCP).